facelessuser/RegReplace/docs/src/markdown/installation.md

 3. Start typing `RegReplace`; when you see it, select it.

-4. Restart to be sure everything is loaded proper.
+4. Restart to be sure everything is loaded properly.

 5. Enjoy!

 ## Manual Installation

 !!! warning "Warning"
     This is not the recommended way to install RegReplace for the average user.
-Installing this way **will not** get automatically updated.
+Installing it this way **will not** get automatically updated.

     If you are forking for a pull request, you should **just** clone RegReplace and run Package Control's `Satisfy Dependency` command to get all the dependencies.

 For those who want to install RegReplace without package control, here are the steps.
-It understood that some people for what ever reason will prefer manually and may even have legitimate reasons to do so.
-When going this route, you will have to keep all the packages updated yourself.
+Beware: when going this route, you'll have to keep all the packages updated yourself!

 ---

-1. Download the latest releases of the following dependencies and unpack or git clone in the `Packages` folder as shown below:
+1. Download the latest releases of the following dependencies and unpack or git clone them in the `Packages` folder as shown below:

     - https://bitbucket.org/teddy_beer_maniac/sublime-text-dependency-markupsafe -> markupsafe
     - https://bitbucket.org/teddy_beer_maniac/sublime-text-dependency-jinja2 -> python-jinja2